NuGet/Home/designs/NuGet-RemoteFileService.md

 ## Test Strategy

-Added unit tests for NuGetRemoteFileService and updated many existing tests for this new implementation of icons/licenses.
+Added unit tests for NuGetPackageFileService and updated many existing tests for this new implementation of icons/licenses.

 ## Future Work